 10 Signs Your Flu Might Be Deadly

-The Centers for Disease Control and Prevention reported that 80,000 people died from the flu last year alone.
+The Centers for Disease Control and Prevention reported that 80,000 people died from the flu in the 2017-2018 flu season.
 Here’s what you need to know to stay safe this season.

 What is the flu?

-The flu is a contagious respiratory illness that’s caused by influenza viruses, according to the Centers for Disease Control and Prevention (CDC).
-There are three types of influenza virus, influenza A, influenza B, and influenza C (though infections by C are mild).
-Influenza A can also break down into different subtypes; B doesn’t have subtypes, but it does have various lineages and strains.
-All of that adds up to several types of bugs that can make you sick each flu season.
+There are three types of influenza viruses that cause illness in humans: influenza A, influenza B, and influenza C (though infections by C are mild).
+Influenza A can be broken down into different subtypes while B doesn’t have subtypes, but it does have various lineages and strains.
+All of that adds up to several types of bugs that can make you sick each flu season, according to the CDC.

 What are the symptoms of the flu?

 It can be difficult to determine whether you’ve come down with the flu or a cold—though one telltale is the severity of your symptoms.
-Cold symptoms such as a runny or stuffy nose, and a sore throat, will be much milder than flu symptoms, which include the symptoms of a cold plus a fever, chills, headaches, and extreme fatigue.
-If you think you might have the flu, it’s important to see your doctor who can run tests for the virus.
+Cold symptoms such as a runny or stuffy nose, and a sore throat, will be much milder than flu symptoms, which include the symptoms of a cold plus a fever, chills, headaches, and extreme fatigue, according to Kristine Arthur, MD, an internist at Memorial Care Medical Group in Fountain Valley, California.
+If you think you might have the flu, it’s important to see your doctor who can run tests for the virus, she adds.
 Check out these situations that make you think you have the flu, but you really don’t.

 What about the stomach flu?

-Also known as gastroenteritis flu, this can also be caused by a virus—most commonly rotavirus and norovirus, says Niket Sonpal, MD, an NYC-based internist and gastroenterologist.
-“With gastroenteritis, the main symptoms someone will have include watery diarrhea and vomiting,” Dr. Sonpal says.
+The stomach flu is not influenza.
+Known as gastroenteritis flu, this can also be caused by a virus—most commonly rotavirus and norovirus, says Niket Sonpal, MD, an NYC-based internist and gastroenterologist.
+“With gastroenteritis, the main symptoms someone will have include watery diarrhea and vomiting,” he says.
 “You might also have stomach pain, cramping, fever, nausea, and a headache.”
+While these illnesses are relatively mild (although certainly not fun) in most adults, if you become dehydrated or experience symptoms for more than a day or two, things might be turning serious and it’s time to call your doc, he says.
 Find out 8 ways to prevent getting the stomach flu.

 You get a secondary infection

-The virus can become deadly when it triggers a sickness like pneumonia—inflammation of the air sacs in the lungs (which may fill with fluid).
+The influenza virus can become deadly when it triggers a sickness like pneumonia—inflammation of the air sacs in the lungs which may then fill with fluid, Dr. Arthur says.
 The subsequent infection can be deadly.
-Other serious conditions include inflammation of the heart (myocarditis), brain (encephalitis), and sepsis—the body’s response to infection which triggers inflammation throughout the body and can result in organ failure or death.
-Keep track of the following signs to know if your flu is becoming more dangerous.
+Other serious conditions that can lead to life-threatening infections include inflammation of the heart (myocarditis), brain (encephalitis), and sepsis—the body’s response to infection which triggers inflammation throughout the body and can result in organ failure or death.
+Keep track of the following signs to know if your flu is becoming more dangerous:

-Having a hard time breathing normally—or feeling unusually short of breath—are signs that you’re experiencing flu complications, says Dr. Sonpal.
+Having a hard time breathing normally—or feeling unusually short of breath—are signs that you’re experiencing flu complications, says Dr. Sonpal. .
 This is more than a stuffy nose that makes it hard to breathe.
 An infection like pneumonia makes it a struggle for you to fill your lungs; you’ll be unable to take long deep breaths.
+Breathing complications are more common in people with asthma or COPD.
 Here are some signs your respiratory infection is actually pneumonia.

 Chest or abdominal pain